15.6.7 Children and families who go missing

 If the answer to any of the above questions is yes, or an agency reaches the judgement that a child or unborn child is at risk of Significant Harm in line with, a referral should be made to Children's Social Care in line with the Making a Referral Procedure and, in the case of missing person's whose whereabouts are unknown, the Police Missing Person's Unit.

-If the expectant person is a child, then the Reporting Children who Go Missing from Care Procedure should be followed.
+If the expectant person is a child, then the Joint Policy for Children Missing should be followed.

-Children's Social Care, the Safeguarding Investigations Unit and Police MASH and Missing Person's Unit should exchange information and work together.
+Children's Social Care, the Safeguarding Investigations Unit and Police MASH and Missing Person's Unit and Health should exchange information and work together.

 Children's Social Care should consider whether to notify members of the missing expectant person/family's extended family and if so, how.